recidive/matic-docs/docs/zkEVM/zkProver/sparse-merkle-tree.md

 ---
-id: zkprover-storage-design
+id: sparse-merkle-tree
-title: zkProver Storage Design
+title: Sparse Merkle Tree
-sidebar_label: Storage Design
+sidebar_label: Sparse Merkle Tree
 description: This document covers preliminary concepts needed to understand the way storage is designed for the zkProver.
 keywords:
   - docs